-As a further sign of a strengthening Unemployment Compensation Trust Fund, effective with wages paid October 1, 2014 for which taxes will be due the following quarter, all employers will receive a 0.5% reduction in their unemployment compensation tax rate pursuant to RSA 282-A:82 and 82-a.
+As a further and continuing sign of a strengthening Unemployment Compensation Trust Fund, the Trust Fund has consistently grown and maintained balances sufficient to trigger statutory solvency reductions to employer tax rates.
+Effective with wages paid October 1, 2014 for which taxes were due the following quarter, all employers received a 0.5% reduction in their unemployment compensation tax rate pursuant to RSA 282-A:82 and 82-a.
+Employers then received a 1.0% reduction in their unemployment tax rate with wages paid January 1, 2015; a 0.5% reduction with wages paid April 1, 2015 as well as with wages paid July 1, 2015; a 1.0% reduction with wages paid October 1, 2015; and a 1.0% reduction with wages paid January 1, 2016.